haraldfianbakken/container-workshop/hands-on/5-orchestration.md

 These exercises will give you some idea on how to do and work with simple orchestration and scaling in the docker world.

-NB: For this exercise you will have to have installed Hyper-V
+NB: For this exercise you will have to have installed Hyper-V. Switch back to linux containers when starting this demo.

 ## Getting started